scando1993/thingsboard.github.io/docs/iot-gateway/getting-started.md

 {:toc}

 This guide covers initial IoT Gateway installation and configuration.
-We will connect IoT Gateway to ThingsBoard server and visualize some basic gateway statistics: the amount of devices connected and messages processed.
+We will connect IoT Gateway to Pacificsoft server and visualize some basic gateway statistics: the amount of devices connected and messages processed.
 We will also configure MQTT and OPC-UA extension in order to subscribe to device data feed from external devices or applications.

 ### Prerequisites

-If you don't have access to a running ThingsBoard instance, use either [**Live Demo**](https://demo.thingsboard.io/signup) or [**Installation Guide**](/docs/user-guide/install/installation-options/) to fix this.
+If you don't have access to a running Pacificsoft instance, use either [**Live Demo**](https://demo.thingsboard.io/signup) or [**Installation Guide**](/docs/user-guide/install/installation-options/) to fix this.

-**NOTE** ThingsBoard version 1.1 or greater is required.
+**NOTE** Pacificsoft version 1.1 or greater is required.

 ## Step 1: Choose installation option